-Another hiker, Krishna Jude Moore, was also on the Outdoor Afro hike.
-When I asked Moore if he knew of any black contributions to the environmental movement, he paused, and then said, “It was a black man who came up with peanut butter and you got to have peanut butter when you go camping!”
+When I asked another hiker, Krishna Jude Moore, if he knew of any black contributions to the environmental movement, he paused, and then said, “It was a black man who came up with peanut butter and you got to have peanut butter when you go camping!”

 “In terms of the majority culture in the United States setting a narrative and tone about the environment and the way we should think about and relate to it, we black and brown folks have largely been left out of that mainstream conversation,” Finney says.

-“So the nuances about what it means to be different than the majority culture in this country, and that those stories don’t always apply to what it means to be black and have a relationship with environment in this country--It’s not just that we’re lacking in representation," says Finney.
+“So the nuances about what it means to be different than the majority culture in this country, and that those stories don’t always apply to what it means to be black and have a relationship with the environment in this country — It’s not just that we’re lacking in representation," says Finney.
 "But the way we engage is just different.
 We’re talking about media and when you see black folks doing something, you know, suddenly the bears start rapping.”